December 20, 2018

 Getting older is inevitable (and certainly better than the alternative).
 While you can’t control your age, you can slow the decline of aging with smart choices along the way.
 From the foods you eat and how you exercise to your friendships and retirement goals — it all has an effect on how fast or slow your body ages.
-Keep reading for simple ways to keep your body tuned up and your mind tuned in.
+Keep reading for simple ways to keep your age well and mind tuned in.
 And the good news is that it’s never too late to get started.

 Small changes in your eating habits can lower your risk for many of the diseases associated with aging.